The question

 Not even close.
 Zoe is built for the space between Sundays — the Monday through Saturday when your pastor isn't available and your small group isn't meeting.
 It's designed to point you toward God, not away from community.
 Think of it as the thing that helps you show up to church more engaged, not less.

 No tool can do that and we'd never claim otherwise.
-Zoe's entire job is to help you pay attention — to what you're reading, what God might be saying, and what you're going to do about it.
+Zoe's job is to help you pay attention — to Scripture, prayer, and the next faithful step.
 The Holy Spirit does the real work.
-Zoe just helps you stay in the room.

 We take this seriously.
 Zoe draws on original language scholarship, historical context, and sound theology to enrich your reading.
 When there are areas of theological debate, Zoe acknowledges them rather than pretending certainty that doesn't exist.